~ Nelson Mandela

 We believe in teaching our children that no matter who you are or where you come from, we all have the ability to help someone else.
 Children learn to initiate positive social change through their contributions to the common good of not only their school, but also the world.

-Maara House is in the process of cultivating a relationship with a sister school where we aim to provide Principal and Teacher support, share Reggio principles, and allow the children to form relationships with less privileged children.
+Maara House hopes to be able to offer bursaries in the near future to become as inclusive and diverse as possible.
+We are exploring ways in which to collaborate with other communities – hoping to cultivate a relationship with a sister school where we aim to provide Principal and Teacher support, share Reggio principles, and allow the children to form relationships with those outside of our school community.
 We hope to sponsor a Family Movie Night, participate in sports get togethers and will continue to explore ways to bring our communities together.
 We aim to develop in our children, awareness, compassion and deeper connections to the community around them and the world and to inspire them to make a difference.

 Eating together daily contributes greatly to the school’s sense of community.
 Each child brings their own snacks and lunch based on our healthy eating policy.
 The philosophy of the food policy promotes healthy eating, nutrition education, and the community of adults and children eating together “family style” in the classroom.

 To function in a community with shared values, children must develop strong emotional and social skills.
 During snack and meal times, teachers actively model the skills and behaviors that allow for respectful and successful relationships, such as active listening, reading social cues, respecting others’ ideas, and resolving conflicts.
 The aim is for children eventually to develop independence in managing their relationships, so whenever possible the adults work to facilitate the children’ coming up with their own solutions to issues, rather than solving them for them or enforcing external rules or consequences.